-Look, you can definitely go to Croatia with peace of mind, here’s an easy answer (one country done before part 2)!
+Look, you can definitely go to Croatia with peace of mind, here’s an easy answer (one country done before you read part 2)!

-A very, very easy answer (I’m actually going there with my girlfriend this summer)…
+A very, very easy answer (I’m actually thinking of going there with my girlfriend this summer)…

 I think that’s the part that fascinates us the most: how people think that an event in one specific place magically makes everything around it more dangerous.
 But as always, we want to help you understand the situation better so you can conquer your fears if you have any and travel more.

 So if you remember just one vital thing, it’s that the vast majority of “bad” events occurring in the world (including an invasion, obviously) are extremely limited geographically!